 It is always inspiring when a television series decides to go against the grain.
-But it’s something else entirely when a show that is not only known, but beloved, for being a reliable procedural, decides to shake things up a bit.
+But itai??i??s something else entirely when a show that is not only known, but beloved, for being a reliable procedural, decides to shake things up a bit.
 And by a bit, I mean massively change formats from stand-alone case-of-the-week episodes to an intense five episode serial arc.
-And when the show manages to make the change work and also makes you wonder why other programs aren’t giving the same shake-up a try when the results can be this good, it’s doubly impressive.
+And when the show manages to make the change work and also makes you wonder why other programs arenai??i??t giving the same shake-up a try when the results can be this good, itai??i??s doubly impressive.

 Instead, the writers and producers decided to play the odds and take the five episodes to not only tell a more complex crime story than can be told in the standard 42 minute installment, but also to use the change in structure to reexamine their established cast of characters as they react to different circumstances.

 Taking multiple episodes or even a season to solve a crime has been done before with other television series, with varying success.
-TNT’s own Murder in the First has been doing it for the past two season years, with mostly tepid critical response, and weak ratings.
-Fellow cabler AMC had The Killing, and over on broadcast television both American Crime and American Crime Story are taking on the one-story-told-over-a-season approach as opposed to the murder-of-the-week format that Major Crimes and many other procedurals employ.
+TNTai??i??s own Murder in the First has been doing it for the past two season years, with mostly tepid critical response, and weak ratings.
+Fellow cabler AMC had The Killing, and over on broadcast television both celebrex buy online, Zoloft reviews.
+American Crime and American Crime Story are taking on the one-story-told-over-a-season approach as opposed to the murder-of-the-week format that Major Crimes and many other procedurals employ.
 And certainly Major Crimes has had story arcs in the past where a case or situation might recur in the story over several episodes, but those were always combined with the regular procedural in the foreground.
-I’m hard pressed, however, to think of another show which has so upended its normal structure to drop everything and focus on one case for five episodes.
+Iai??i??m hard pressed, however, to think of another show which has so upended its normal structure to drop everything and focus on one case for five episodes.

 The episode also helped me reawaken to the fact that Major Crimes has been quietly breaking ground in another way that has flown under the radar since its premiere in 2012.
 With the current debates raging in Hollywood about casting more diverse actors and creating more roles for those actors, Major Crimes has been doing it, without fanfare, for several years.

 The same goes for the aforementioned Lieutenants, who, despite some typical skirt chasing earlier on in the series, are now well established in dating age-appropriate women.
-In Flynn’s case, he’s also dating Raydor, which, has also been a lovely, mature process, with nods to both characters’ life history, respective emotional baggage, as well as their more cautious approach to love later in life.
+In Flynnai??i??s case, heai??i??s also dating Raydor, which, has also been a lovely, mature process, with nods to both charactersai??i?? life history, respective emotional baggage, as well as their more cautious approach to love later in life.

-If you aren’t caught up on the most recent season head over to TNT to catch up on the Hingsight episodes, and tune in for the conclusion this coming Monday on TNT.
+If you arenai??i??t caught up on the most recent season head over to TNT to catch up on the Hingsight episodes, and tune in for the conclusion this coming Monday on TNT.